 *As a general rule, you should first ensure that your condition is well-managed and under the care of a medical practitioner (i.e. endocrinologist) before participating in exercise.
 It is also wise to work under the guidance of another health practitioner that has an understanding of anatomy and physiology AND the impact exercise can have on hormones.
 Don’t just wing it yourself as you could make things worse.

-When we think of exercise — most think we need to “go hard or go home”.
+When we think of exercise, most think we need to “go hard or go home”.
 So sweat, get out of breath, do high intensity and push through the pain.
 Well this is not the case unless your an athlete or extreme competitor in a sport, and certainly isn’t the case for someone with a chronic health issue.

-We nee to understand the effect certain exercises have on not only our physic but also our hormones.
-This includes insulin, cortisol, inflammation markers and hormone steals (so what could be stealing from one hormone system to feed another e.g; the cortisol steal).
+We need to understand the effect certain exercises have on not only our physic but also our hormones.
+This includes insulin, cortisol, inflammation markers, and hormone steals (so what could be stealing from one hormone system to feed another e.g; the cortisol and pregnenolone steal).
 So with that said, we understand that when the body is in a state of chronic stress or survival – which is usually the case with thyroid issues, we don’t want to make things worse by increasing stress, right?!
 So we don’t want to be pushing ourselves to extremes, hurting ourselves, causing excessive inflammation and stressing the adrenals which will rob from our thyroid requirements even more.
 We want to think “hey my body is clearly struggling and I need to be kind and supportive to it, not hurt it more”…….so we look at exercises that are gentle, restorative, low impact, low intensity, improve insulin resistance and help give a sense of homeostasis or calmness to the body.
 Exercises that make us feel good, upbeat and resilient.

 Exercise has been shown to be very beneficial for thyroid health, which I believe works in a feedback loop of supporting many functions that keep us healthy but I particularly like this study that shows how regular exercise increases T3 and T4 production — while decreasing TSH.
 Which tells us that T3 is being converted into its active form and used correctly, which is exactly what we want!

-So our preferred exercises for autoimmune and thyroid dysfunction (actually I feel for everyone) are;
+The preferred exercises for autoimmune and thyroid dysfunction (actually I feel for everyone) are;

 - stair climbing